subsite/slender-site/readme.md

 ## Found a bug?
 Want to comment?

-Use the issute tracker of this repository to file found bugs, opinions.
+Use the issue tracker of this repository to file found bugs, opinions.
 Feel free to fork and pull-request!
 Angular2 is still beta, and thus lacking in documentation and prone to change.
 Some of this code - and coding style - might become obsolete as angular2 developes further.
 We'll be glad to hear your comments concerning this also!

 ## Installation